a-napi/js-tetris/README.md

 # js-tetris
-My realization og simple js teris using Canvas API
+My realization of TETRIS using JS and Canvas API